Difference Between Severity and Priority

 |Severity is decided by QA Engineer who is logging the defect||Although tester can decide the Priority, the final decision is taken by the Product Manager keeping in mind the overall view of the product.|

 |Severity value is objective and less likely to change over time.||The priority value is subjective and can be changed over time depending on other defects and project requirements.|

 |Severity is categorized as:

 |High Severity defects with Low Priority are considered later after High Priority defects are resolved||High Priority defects are fixed first than High Severity as they hamper the business.|

 This has been a guide to the difference between Severity vs Priority.
-Here we also discussed Severity vs Priority key differences with infographics and through Example.
+Here we also discussed the key differences with infographics and through example.
 You may also have a look at the following articles to learn more –